-Aker owns 70 per cent of the shares in Aker Kværner Holding AS, which in turn owns 40.3 per cent of the shares in Akastor, giving Aker an equity interest equivalent to 28.2 per cent in Akastor.
+Aker owns 70 per cent of the shares in Aker Kværner Holding AS, which owns 40.3 per cent of the shares in Akastor, giving Aker an equity interest in Akastor equivalent to 28.2 per cent.
 Aker also owns 8.5 per cent of the shares in Akastor directly.

-21.60 to NOK 12.00 in 2015.
-Aker’s shareholding was valued at NOK 1.2 billion as at 31 December 2015, equivalent to 4 per cent of Aker’s total assets at the end of the year.
+In 2016, Akastor’s share price rose from NOK 12.00 to NOK 16.20.
+Aker’s shareholding was valued at NOK 1.6 billion at the end of 2016, equivalent to 4 per cent of Aker’s total assets.